Home/Nutritional Comparison

 Iced Hibiscus Tea

-Iced hibiscus tea is a refreshing beverage made from the dried petals of the hibiscus flower, known for its tart flavor and vibrant red color.
-Rich in antioxidants, it is often enjoyed for its potential health benefits, including supporting heart health and aiding digestion.
+Iced hibiscus tea is a refreshing beverage made from the dried calyces of the hibiscus flower, known for its vibrant color and tart flavor.
+Rich in antioxidants, it offers various health benefits and is often enjoyed chilled.

-Rich in antioxidants, hibiscus tea may help reduce oxidative stress and inflammation in the body.
+Rich in antioxidants, hibiscus tea helps combat oxidative stress and may reduce the risk of chronic diseases.

 Aged Pu-erh Tea